nathanjmcdougall/time-log-analysis/README.md

 The app lets you track multiple tasks simulataneously, but I never do that, do this script assumes that task durations don't overlap in time.

+## Getting started

+Create a `.env` file from the template.
+Use Python 3.11.0.